markus1728/dfa-in-javascript/README.md

 # DFA-in-Javascript
 A straightforward implementation of a "Deterministic Finite Automata" (DFA) in Javascript.

+Characteristics of a DFA:
+  - each of its transitions is uniquely determined by its source state and input symbol
+  - reading an input symbol is required for each state transition.

 # Usage

 Create a DFA instance, add the states and the transitions.